Fertility Preservation for Men

 One other method that has been tested is called gonadoprotection.
 This works on the theory that germ cells are harmed by chemotherapy because they are quickly dividing and reproducing.
 By giving medication to stunt the reproduction of these cells, perhaps they would be safe from the damage of chemotherapy.
 This did not prove true when tested in humans and sperm production did not get better after therapy in the men studied.

-A first step is making sure men know the options available to them.
+It is important to learn more about the options available to you.
 Have an open conversation with your providers regarding your wishes concerning your fertility.
-You can also learn more about how your treatments can affect your fertility and find links to resources for more information.
+You can also learn more about how yourtreatments can affect your fertility and find links to resources for more information.

 American Cancer Society.
 2020.
 Preserving Fertility in Males with Cancer. https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/fertility-and-sexual-side-effects/fertility-and-men-with-cancer/preserving-fertility-in-men.html